EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 echo "Visit http://127.0.0.1:8080 to use your application" kubectl port-forward $POD_NAME 8080:8080
 ```

+To install an ingress with nginx-ingress use `--set ingress.enabled=true`.
+There is no authentication by default, so please add your authentication method to `airflow/airflow.cfg`.

 ## Tidying up
 The easiest way to tidy-up is to delete the project and make a new one if re-deploying, however there are steps in tidying-up.sh to delete the individual resources.